fffffreedom/k8s/rc-rs-deployment.md

 ```

 ### label和selector的关系？
-  - .metadata.labels AND .spec.template.metadata.labels
+  - `.metadata.labels` AND `.spec.template.metadata.labels`
-  The ReplicaSet can itself have labels (.metadata.labels).
+  The ReplicaSet can itself have labels (`.metadata.labels`).
-  Typically, you would set these the same as the .spec.template.metadata.labels.
+  Typically, you would set these the same as the `.spec.template.metadata.labels`.
-  However, they are allowed to be different, and the .metadata.labels do not affect the behavior of the ReplicaSet.
+  However, they are allowed to be different, and the `.metadata.labels` do not affect the behavior of the ReplicaSet.

-  - .spec.template.metadata.labels and .spec.selector
+  - `.spec.template.metadata.labels` and `.spec.selector`
-  **The .spec.template.metadata.labels must match the .spec.selector, or it will be rejected by the API.**
+  **The `.spec.template.metadata.labels` must match the `.spec.selector`, or it will be rejected by the API.**

 ### 能不能手动创建带有相同label的Pod?
 Also you should not normally create any pods whose labels match this selector: